Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 1: Test-Time Guidance

-\textbf{ORM-based selection}.
-Early studies employed ORMs to assess candidate solutions holistically.
-For instance, Cobbe \emph{et al.}~\cite{cobbe2021trainingverifiers} and Uesato \emph{et al.}~\cite{uesato2022solvingmathwordproblems} both train ORMs for math problems and select the highest-ranked solutions as final answers.
-AceMath~\cite{liu2025acemath} attempts to push the envelope in the mathematical domain by systematically curating datasets for supervised fine-tuning, thereby facilitating the training of stronger policy models and ORMs.
-Additionally, the utility of generative ORMs in BoN selection has been explored.
-Zhang \emph{et al.}~\cite{zhang2024genrmcot} find that generative ORMs can improve BoN performance via CoT reasoning.
-PairjudgeRM~\cite{liu2025pairjudgerm} introduces an improved tournament-based mechanism that enhances BoN accuracy by training a generative RM to perform pairwise comparisons.
 To address the problem of imperfect RMs in solution selection, alternative sampling methods have been proposed.
-Specifically, to overcome the over-optimization of RMs in BoN as the number of samples $N$ increases, QAlign~\cite{faria2025qalign} leverages RMs to guide Markov Chain Monte Carlo (MCMC) sampling at test time, enabling better-aligned outputs without model fine-tuning.
-Similarly, Huang \emph{et al.}~\cite{huang2025inferencetimepessimism} mitigates the reward hacking problem in BoN by applying inference-time pessimism with RM-based rejection sampling to conservatively downweight overconfident, high-uncertainty candidates and foster more consistent performance improvements.
+Specifically, to overcome the over-optimization of RMs in BoN as the number of samples $N$ increases, QAlign~\citep{faria2025qalign} leverages RMs to guide Markov Chain Monte Carlo (MCMC) sampling at test time, enabling better-aligned outputs without model fine-tuning.
+Similarly, Huang \emph{et al.}~\citep{huang2025inferencetimepessimism} mitigates the reward hacking problem in BoN by applying inference-time pessimism with RM-based rejection sampling to conservatively downweight overconfident, high-uncertainty candidates and foster more consistent performance improvements.
+Caution~\citep{yu2026curiositycaution} reduces BoN reward hacking by lowering scores for uncertain candidates, while Lu \emph{et al.}~\citep{lu2026robustrewardmodeling} make RMs rely less on shortcuts such as response length, improving robust BoN selection.